 Mistake #1: The back of the sculpture is covered in a grainy texture.
 I don't even know how it happened; ZBrush made it so and I assumed it was a nonissue.
 But that texture easily added thousands of additional facets and vertices to the JSON file.

 Mistake #2: Revisiting this project after some time, I tried editing the JSON file directly.
-Using a text editor and CodePen, I skimmed through hundreds of thousands of numbers and deleted the ones I thought were associated with the textured back of the sculpture.
+I skimmed through hundreds of thousands of numbers and deleted the ones I thought were associated with the textured back of the sculpture.
 Codepen crashed.
 My text editor crashed.
 My computer wheezed with effort.
 And I only managed to erase a small section of the back of the sculpture.

 Even if my programs didn't crash, it was extremely inefficient sifting through all that data.
 I finally turned to Blender again to edit the original model.
 I eventually managed to slice off the back half of the sculpture:

-Mistake #3: After my Blender success, I ran into another problem: changing technologies.
-In the time since I first started this project, the developers behind Three.js have deprecated their JSON Blender exporter.
-There are alternatives to JSON, and to this day I am working on using them to publish Shadow Type to the web.
+Mistake #3: After my Blender success, I ran into another problem: evolving technologies.
+In the time since I first started this project, the Three.js JSON Blender exporter had been deprecated.
+There are other workarounds, and one day perhaps I'll attempt to find them.